Decision Problems on Copying and Shuffling: Regular languages

-Clearly, $L$ is a CF-language, and as in the proof of Theorem~\ref{Reg:mirror-n}, the language $L \cap R$ is a CF-language and the claim follows from the decidability of the emptiness problem of CF-languages. \end{proof}
+\begin{proof} Let Clearly, $L$ is a CF-language, and as in the proof of Theorem~\ref{Reg:mirror-n}, the language $L \cap R$ is a CF-language and the claim follows from the decidability of the emptiness problem of CF-languages. \end{proof}